chavarera/PythonScript/Module/os/BasicOfOsModule.md

 #import required module
 import os

-#make tree like folder directory.
+#make tree-like folder directory.
 os.makedirs('test/testFolders')
 '''
-this will create a testFolders folder in test directory if test directory is not present makedirs() will create it
+this will create a testFolders folder in the test directory if test directory is not present makedirs() will create it
 '''
 ```